grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > JaeEun Oh
+  Chiara Zizza

 What are your GitHub usernames?
 > jaeeunoh
+  zizzachi

 What do you prefer to be called?
 > JaeEun
+  Chiara

 Why are you taking this course?
 > I'm interested in learning to code in C++.
+  I'm interested in the topics covered in this course.

 What are your concerns about this course?
 > Making it to class on Tuesdays!
+  The amount of coursework.

 What topic in this course are you most excited to cover?
 > Lottery Scheduling
+  Scheduling

 Do you have any questions for me?
 >